 Introductory Prayer: Jesus my Savior, thank you for another day and another chance to grow in holiness with your grace.
 I love you and wish to make you the true center of my thoughts, desires and actions.

 1. Desolation at Hand: What a grim Gospel passage!
 Lots of talk of armies and calamity and roaring seas.
 Jesus is speaking of the coming destruction of Jerusalem (in A.D.
-70) as well as images of the End-Times.
-In our day we can think of wars, tsunamis, floods and wonder why the world is such a nasty place sometimes.
+70) as well as images of the end times In our day we can think of wars, terrorism, floods and wonder why the world is such a nasty place sometimes.
 Why can´t life be easier?
 Why do so many innocent people suffer?
 Alas, Our Lord asked the same questions.
 All the evil we see springs from original sin, from the fall of Adam.
-It wasn´t God´s plan to have all this suffering -- but he allows it.
+It wasn´t God´s plan to have all this suffering--but he allows it.
 He allows it because he respects our freedom.
 He allows it too because he knows he can bring good out of it.
 How do I use my freedom?
 Do I have enough faith in Christ to be optimistic?

 3. Redemption at Hand: Faithful following of Christ gives us the best assurance that our lives have meaning.
 Christ will make sense of everything at the end of our lives.
 All our struggles to live the Gospel will be worth it.
 On the last day we might regret many things, but we will never regret the things we did for Christ.
 Does that truth guide our lives each day?
 Do we live each day as if it were our last?
 What is there in my life that I would be ashamed of on the last day?
 Why not weed it out of my life now?

 Conversation with Christ: Lord, help me to judge the things of my daily life against eternity.
 Let me see things with your eyes.
 Let me see what is really valuable and what is fleeting.
 And help me to act accordingly.

 Resolution: I will make a fresh effort to get rid of the biggest vice in my life